 Do you see how something that was new, and already such a huge blessing created a domino effect in our lives for wanting more?

 This also has found its way into my business / work life.
-I was so thankful for a year of incredible success in LPS in 2018 paired with growth and advancement in my career as an architect.
-When setting goals for 2019, I found myself wanting to push the envelope (haha, pun not intended).
+I was so thankful for a year of incredible success in LPS paired with growth and advancement in my career as an architect.
+When setting goals, I found myself wanting to push the envelope (haha, pun not intended).
 I’m an enneagram Type 1 / Type 3, which means that at my best I’m constantly making lists, highly driven and ambitious.
 But that also means that at my worst, I’m needing to be affirmed, impress others, and easily fall into workaholism.

 But paired with contentment is intentionality and the ability to know the difference between what is worth pushing for, and when it’s okay to just take a break on the couch.
 Just like it isn’t healthy for me to sacrifice my personal life for work, it’s not healthy for me to neglect work altogether on the premise that “I’m being content”.
 You must be intentional with what you choose to spend your time on.